 Last week, I was researching a software tool for my business.
-After reading raving reviews, I knew that I had to get it.
+After reading raving reviews, I decided to try it out.
 So I posted an inquiry in their forums.

-As I read the message in shock, I quickly scanned through my memory of the clients I worked with in 2008-2009.
-Deep Arora?
-From 2009?
-Yes I remember!!
-So Deep signed up for my coaching back in 2009.
-That was 8 years ago.
-At that time he was in a day job, a senior manager in a top bank, but felt empty with his work and life.
+Surprised, I quickly scanned my memory of the clients I worked with and realized it’s a coaching client whom I worked with in 2009!
+The details started flooding back.
+Deep signed up for my coaching back in 2009, which was 8 years ago.
+At that time he was a manager in a top bank but felt empty with his work and life.
 He was also feeling negative and low in confidence.
 During our sessions, we worked on finding his life direction, creating his career vision, and building his business plan, among other things.

-As it turned out, after our sessions ended, Deep left his job, freed himself from all baggage, and started traveling.
-He did that for a year, slowly evolved to be a different person, and then started to build a product… which led him to founding his software company, Invanto.
-With over 15 million client orders processed, it’s an up-and-coming course platform that’s set to disrupt the market — and it has not even officially launched yet.
+After our sessions ended, Deep left his job and freed himself from his baggage.
+He traveled for a year, evolved to be a different person, and then started to build a product, which led him to create his software company today.
+With over 15 million client orders processed, it is helping thousands of business owners today with their businesses and the rewards of his labor are paying off!

 When I looked back at our coaching logs, it’s remarkable to see Deep’s vision manifested into reality:

 - His life vision: “To generate enormous wealth used to help the human community.”